fershad/energy-project/src/en/action/diet/coffee.md

 ---
 title: Change up your coffee
-subtag: Adding dairy milk to your tea of coffee can triple the carbon footprint of each cup you drink.
+subtag: Adding dairy milk to your tea of coffee can <stron><em>triple</em></strong> the carbon footprint of each cup you drink.
+So if you add milk to your brew, try switching to oat or soy based alternatives instead.
 shortName: coffee
 hasMore: true
 thumbnail: {